Monthly Archives: November 2012

 Review by Luisito Joaquín González

-It is surprising that after the enormous flop of 1991′s Popcorn, Simpson still believed that it was worthwhile putting his cheque book behind a large scale offering.
+It is surprising that after the enormous flop of 1991′s Popcorn, Peter Simpson still believed that it was worthwhile putting his cheque book behind a large scale offering.
 Deliver us is visibly slick and offers a break from the realms of low budget and lower quality SOV pictures that were popping up during this period.
 I bought the VHS that I own in the UK and it was marketed here as a stand alone film and had no obvious links to Prom Night at all.
 It was only later, with the help of the Internet that I discovered that it was the fourth of that legacy.

 In an opening that’s suspiciously familiar to Frat Fright from the previous year, a Priest goes on a kill frenzy and is captured and locked up beneath a church.
-30+ years later, a stupidly kind hearted vicar tries to help him, but he breaks free and heads back to the scene of his original murders.
+30+ years later, a foolishly kind hearted vicar tries to help him, but he breaks free and heads back to the scene of the original murders.
 It just so happens that four teenagers are there at the secluded location for a party…

 The screenplay is a bit muddled in places and there’s a hint of supernatural that’s never really explained.
 It’s a quite blatant oversight, because we don’t learn the killer’s motivation or why they were hiding him in a church dungeon.
 There are many parts that remind us that we are waiting for some kind of confirmation, but it never comes.
 Not explaining why the monster was unstoppable and hellbent on killing teens was really bizarre and it left me wondering if it may have been budget related?
 Did the film have a nightmare production and miss out on some of the script?